Glimpses of Buddhist Practices and Rituals in Dvāravatī and Its Neighbouring Cultures | 淺談墮羅鉢底及其鄰近文化之佛教儀式

 well as many styles, have existed in combination during the same historical period.
 In some cases, though the political power of a kingdom has waned, certain art styles might yet persist.
 The rise and fall of kingdoms and states do not necessarily entail changes in art styles.
 Secondly, political terms of reference can lead to conflating historical periods and art styles, since the use of terms such as Dvāravatī era, Śrīvijaya and Chiang Saen implies that we are talking mainly about historical periods, without any relation to the real art style.
 Achan Piriya therefore has refrained from using such

+labels as Dvāravatī art, Śrīvijayan art and Lopburi art in all of his writings since 1977.
+He also holds that if the center of a kingdom cannot be clearly identified, it should not be used as a framework for dividing the stylistic periods as such.
 Conversely, mainstream art historians have generally used the term “Dvāravatī art” in the past to describe the expansion of political influence of the state and kingdom, because of the discovery of artworks with related characteristics in different areas.
 Thus, they have traditionally surmised that the so-called Dvāravatī kingdom constituted the territory which covered all of these areas where the artworks were discovered.
 Subsequently, all of such works were categorized as belonging to the art of Dvāravatī even though it was believed in the past that Dvāravatī had no clear center.
 Achan Piriya also argues that Dvāravatī was only “one among several Mon cities which had prospered during that period.
 Thus, the label ‘Dvāravatī’ was only suitable for use in history and politics, whereas ‘Dvāravatī’ as an art style should be replaced with ‘Mon’, since this word is generally used for cultural purposes” (2523: 13).
-More precisely, Dvāravatī was probably a Mon state which prospered during that time."
+More precisely, Dvāravatī was probably a Mon state which prospered during that time.”

-Photo: Obverse of a clay Buddhist tablet found in Khok Mai Den, Nakhon Sawan province, 7th–8th c.
-Currently located in the Bangkok National Museum, inv. no. 923/2508 [Photograph courtesy of Disapong Netlomwong].
+Photo: Obverse of a clay Buddhist tablet found in Khok Mai Den, Nakhon Sawan province, 7th – 8th c.
+Currently located in the Bangkok National Museum, inv. no. 923⁄2508 [Photograph courtesy of Disapong Netlomwong].

 Tags: Dvaravati, Buddhist Art, Buddhist pilgrims, Mon, Mon-Khmer, Khmer Empire, Thailand, material culture